 The increasing level of hormones during the pregnancy phase can lead to swollen gums.
 This can trap food and may cause gum infection or disease.
 The gum problems may worsen during pregnancy if a would-be mum is already suffering from any gum problems.

 Gingivitis is an alarmingly common occurrence in pregnant women.
 More than 50% of women develop gingivitis during pregnancy.
 It’s gum inflammation, which results in redness, swelling, and tenderness in the gums.
 However, if proper care is practised to control gingivitis, it may reduce or ultimately end post-pregnancy.

 Periodontal gum disease is another gum disease that can adversely affect a pregnant woman.
 Considered a severe infection of the gums and bones that support your teeth, Periodontitis should be treated immediately.
-If left unaddressed, it can lead to loss of a tooth or teeth.
+If left unaddressed, it can lead to the loss of a tooth or teeth.
 The pregnant woman may even develop abscesses, that are reasonably painful.

 As per medical research, the bacterium contains prostaglandin, a chemical that enters the bloodstream and affects the foetus.
 This can increase the risk of preterm labour.
 Yet another study states that women suffering from periodontal disease are at an increased risk of preeclampsia.

 Yet another hormone-driven concern is morning sickness.
 The acid content present in vomit can affect or eat the tooth enamel.
 And it is morning sickness that makes pregnant women less likely to brush their teeth since nausea and gag reflex are pretty strong.